1. The list in brief ↴

 Now, the new iPad Pro 2022 (M2) is the best overall tablet on this list if you just want a high-spec, fast and powerful tablet.
 It really is superb.
 So why is it so low on my list?
 Because if you're looking for the best tablet for Cricut then it's a little overpowered and expensive.

 In this regard, the older iPad Pro or the newer iPad Air 2022 (M2) on this list are still excellent tablets and a little cheaper than this high-end tablet from Apple.
 If you do want to spend the money, then the iPad 2022 (M2) is excellent.
 Featuring a 12.9-inch LED display with a 120Hz refresh rate, this screen is just stunning.
-Likewise, the M2 processor is speedy and dynamic, and the new iPadOS 16 offers all sorts of impressive features, such as multi-screen, multi-app workflows.
+In our iPad Pro 2022 (M2) review, our tester loved the M2 processor and found it speedy and dynamic, and the new iPadOS 16 offers all sorts of impressive features, such as multi-screen, multi-app workflows.

 The Samsung Galaxy Tab S7+ is a great tablet for Cricut lovers, and especially with Cricut Design Space this tablet from Samsung is a rival for the Apple iPad Pro.
 With a large screen that features a picture perfect display, the crisp, bright screen is an ideal option for designers of all kinds.